Skip to content

 Common Reliable.
 Where most Commanders start.
 Ships carry 1 Worker.

-Epic High-tier.
+Epic High MP.
 Ships carry 4 Workers.
-Expensive to acquire, powerful to deploy.
+Expensive to acquire, valuable to hold.

-Legendary The best in the game.
+Legendary The highest MP in the game.
 Ships carry 5 Workers.
-When one shows up on the Marketplace, people notice.
+People notice when one hits the Marketplace.

 The Decision